xenolog/l23network/README.md

         ipaddr  => 'none',
     }

-### Using Open vSwitch
+### Using open vSwitch
-In the Open vSwitch all internal traffic are virtually tagged.
+In the open vSwitch all internal traffic is virtually tagged.
-For creating 802.1q tagged access port you need specify vlan tag when adding port to bridge.
+To create a 802.1q tagged access port you need to specify a vlan tag when adding a port to the bridge.
-In this example we create two ports with tags 10 and 20, and assign IP address to interface with tag 10:
+In example above we create two ports with tags 10 and 20, and assign IP address to interface with tag 10:

     l23network::l2::bridge{'bridge0': } ->
     l23network::l2::port{'vl10':